klingtnet/goenv/README.md

 ## Todo

 - support for different go version (if someone needs this)
-- changing the language is easy, so I want to port this for python
+- ~~changing the language is easy, so I want to port this for python~~ manually creating virtual envrionments in python (w/o using virtualenv or venv) is nuts